 A few days ago, a follower mentioned that her 9-year old daughter had gotten her first period and it really got me thinking.
 My daughter is eight years old and in about an year or two, we will be expecting her first period.
 She has been educated on the subject, (as well as my almost 7-year old son) and is well aware of what to expect when it is her turn.
 Anyways this piece was written for her, based on my experiences and my hopes for a future which destigmatizes menstruation.

 Like the moon, which waxes and wanes and comes back renewed, you will also establish a cycle of your own as the lining of your uterus sheds and then builds itself up again.
-One day this lining will serve as the fortress which protects your unborn offspring, until she is strong enough to survive on her own.
-You will come to realize this nutrient-rich, hemoglobin-rich, red blood that you find between your legs once a month that may or may not be preceded by awful cramps, is neither a curse or a misfortune.
+One day this lining will serve as the fortress which protects your unborn offspring, until he or she is strong enough to survive on their own.
+You will come to realize this nutrient-rich blood that you find between your legs once a month that may or may not be preceded by awful cramps, is neither a curse or a misfortune.
 You need not be ashamed for it is not dirty or impure.
 It is infact the most purest of pure as it connects you to not only women but your ancestors, Mother Nature, and the universe in ways you couldn’t imagine.
 If you ever doubt the magnitude of that power, try to remember that your menstrual cycle has the ability to synchronize with the cycles of the women around you.
 That is the depth of this phenomena which we idiotically shun as humans.

-But most of all rest assured that the sisterhood, united by bleeding wombs, will take care of you when you find yourself stuck panicking in the school or mall bathroom with no sanitary napkin or tampon to contain your monthly visitor who has caught you by surprise.
+But most of all rest assured that the sisterhood united by bleeding wombs, will take care of you when you find yourself stuck panicking in the school or mall bathroom with no sanitary napkin or tampon to contain your monthly visitor who has caught you by surprise.
 You will come across girls and women, essentially strangers, who will without a second thought offer you their last Ibuprofen simply because your cramping uterus needs it more than them.
 And some days you will be that girl or woman doing the giving because that is how this sisterhood of bleeding wombs operates.
 So dear daughter, when you spot that blood for the first time, fear not and instead, rejoice.
 Welcome, embrace, and nurture the changes that come with the flow of your first period.
 I’ll teach you how to live by your womb, tapping into the power that comes with the fluctuation of your female hormones.
-I’ll surround you with the energy of the strongest and wisest women we know and we’ll together take care of your body, nourish your soul, and celebrate you, decorated in jewels and flowers, in joining the sisterhood that encompasses us menstruating women.
+I’ll surround you with the energy of the strongest wisest, and kindest women we know and we’ll together take care of your body, nourish your soul, and celebrate you – decorated in jewels and flowers – in joining the sisterhood that encompasses us menstruating women.